BobLaBricole/BoreMoon/README.md

 # BoreMoon
-Python script to calculate schedule time of Tidal Bore at Saint Pardon France
+Python scripts to calculate schedule time of Tidal Bore at Saint Pardon France